Grois333/Laravel-TDD/README.md

 ## Features
 - Laravel 8 with Tailwind CSS for styling.
-- Test Driven Development (TDD) approach using Laravel Mox.
+- Test Driven Development (TDD) approach using Laravel Mix.
 - User authentication and profile management.
 - Repository management: add, edit, and delete repositories.
 - Displays repositories with links and descriptions.